 BASIC TRAIL INFO

-Distance: 3.6km return
+DISTANCE: 3.6km return

-Time: 1 hour
+TIME: 1 hour

-Goodela is another easy walk but along the escarpment at Blackdown Tableland.
 Unfortunately, we ran out of time for doing this walk so I’m not sure whether it’s worth or not.

 5. YADDAMEN DHINA